The Main Difference between Metrics and KPIs | Infographic

-It’s not uncommon to see the terms analytics, metrics and KPIs be used interchangeably.
-The problem is, these terms aren’t the same, and using them correctly makes a difference.
+It’s not uncommon to see the terms analytics, metrics and KPIs used interchangeably.
+The problem is these terms aren’t the same and using them correctly – or incorrectly – makes a huge difference.

 The way we use words changes the way we think about and understand them.
-So using them interchangeably not only creates confusion, it can actually be bad for business.
+So using the terms metrics and KPIs interchangeably not only creates confusion, it can actually be bad for business.

 To get real power out of your data, it’s important to understand the relationship between KPIs and metrics, and how to use them.

 What is a Metric?

 A metric is a quantifiable measure that is used to track and assess the status of a specific process.
 Another way of saying this is, a metric is a measurement you record to track some aspect of your business activity and measure the success or failure of the performance of that activity.